 }

-This is read as “the function bar returns never.”
+This code is read as “the function bar returns never.”
 Functions that return never are called diverging functions.
-We can’t create values of the type !, so bar can never possibly return.
+We can’t create values of the type ! so bar can never possibly return.

 But what use is a type you can never create values for?
-If you think all the way back to Chapter 2, we had some code that looked like the code we’ve reproduced here in Listing 19-34:
+Recall the code in Chapter 2 that we added in the “Handling Invalid Input” section; we’ve reproduced it here in Listing 19-34:

+prod: check xref

 let guess: u32 = match guess.trim().parse() {